 A 2014 case claimed that Hulu violated the VPPA by sharing viewing history and personal information to Facebook.
 But without substantial proof that Hulu knew Facebook was combining the identity of Hulu users with the videos that they were watching, the case was dismissed.

 This briefly ended the trend of using the VPPA for modern use-cases, but with pixel tracking in the news, we’ve seen a revival.
 Nearly 50 class action lawsuits have been filed since last February, alleging that pixel is sending video consumption data to third-parties.

 The cyber market faces costly claims, pending lawsuits with unclear resolutions, and emerging regulatory guidelines.
-As we all know, the cyber market is far from standardized, which means that carriers are responding to these new risks in dozens of different ways — primarily with exclusions.
-But all hope for adequate coverage is not lost, as long as you’re working with underwriters who are approaching the risk smartly, asking the right questions, and using technology to their advantage to help address cyber incidents.
+As we all know, the cyber market is far from standardized, which means that carriers are responding to these new cyber risks in dozens of different ways — primarily with exclusions.
+But all hope for adequate coverage is not lost, as long as you’re working with cyber underwriters who are approaching the risks smartly, asking the right questions, and using technology to their advantage to help address cyber incidents.

 Class action lawsuits — like what the market is seeing with BIPA, VPPA, and pixel-related claims — are typically covered by third-party insuring agreements in a cyber insurance policy.
 Make sure that the policy defines what is considered “private” information to help protect your business and ensure that clients will maintain broad coverage in the event of a lawsuit or breach.